John I Albert: Dispute with Teutonic Knights, 1499–1501

 The ceding of Prussia to Poland as a royal dependency in the aftermath of the Thirteen Years' War (1454–1466) caused great animosity between the Teutonic State and the Polish Crown, even when the two were allies.
 Tensions escalated further when John tried to secure his brother Frederick as Watzenrode's successor in the Holy See.

-After the death of Johann von Tiefen, the Teutonic Order proclaimed Friedrich Wettin von Sachsen as the new Grand Master (Hochmeister).
+After the death of Johann von Tiefen, the Teutonic Order proclaimed Frederick of Saxony as the new Grand Master.
 Unlike his predecessor, Friedrich disregarded the Second Peace of Thorn of 1466 and refused to render homage to the Polish Crown.
 In 1499, he rejected John's request to partake in a Sejm sitting at Piotrków, claiming that his absence stemmed from troubled domestic affairs.
 He then referred the matter to the Imperial Diet.
 Maximilian I, Holy Roman Emperor, permitted Friedrich to aid Poland when called, but insisted that he refrains from searing oath of allegiance to the Polish king, instead maintaining "friendly" and "neighbourly" relations.

 According to Jędrzej Moraczewski, John demanded on five occasions that the Teutonic Knights pledge reverence and submission.
-When Maximilian denounced the Peace of Thorn, asserting that neither the Empire nor the Holy See approved it, John mobilised a force with heavy artillery and set out to Toruń (Thorn) in 1501 where the accords were initially signed.
+When Maximilian denounced the Peace of Thorn, asserting that neither the Empire nor the Holy See approved it, John mobilised a force with heavy artillery and set out to Toruń in 1501 where the accords were initially signed.
 Friedrich dismissed the ultimatum to appear before John but sent representatives on his behalf to negotiate.
 Fearing a major regional conflict, George, Duke of Saxony, and John's brother-in-law by marriage to Barbara Jagiellon, entrusted the Catholic Bishop of Meissen with mediating between the Poles and the Teutonic Knights.
 However, the negotiations stalled when John died unexpectedly.